What Is RAK Innovation City?

 - UAE positioning as blockchain and Web3 hub

-- Regulatory clarity improving across emirates
+- Regulatory clarity improving across emirates including Abu Dhabi, Fujairah, and Umm Al Quwain

 - International Web3 companies establishing regional presence